Dr. Bob Einterz

 Director, AMPATH Consortium

 Robert Einterz, MD, is the director of the AMPATH Consortium and director of the Indiana University Center for Global Health.
 He completed specialty training in internal medicine in 1984 at Indiana University Medical Center and then served for one year as Chief Medical Resident at Wishard Memorial Hospital.
 Dr. Einterz directed a primary health care program in rural Haiti in 1986-7.

-In 1989, he co-founded the partnership between Indiana University and Moi University, Kenya.
-He served as the interim coordinator of the Department of Medicine at Moi University School of Medicine in 1990-91.
-Dr. Einterz was the co-director of the NIH-funded Moi Medical Informatics Fellowship and the Principal Investigator of projects funded by the Gates Foundation, the MTCT-Plus Initiative, and the President's Emergency Plan for AIDS Relief (PEPFAR).
-These projects have established the Academic Model Providing Access to Healthcare (AMPATH), a comprehensive system of health care delivery, research and training.
-AMPATH's primary care and chronic disease management program serves a population of nearly 2 million people in western Kenya, including care for more than 100,000 HIV infected individuals.
-A practicing general internist, Dr. Einterz directed the Westside Community Health Center in Indianapolis for nearly ten years.
-Dr. Einterz also works as a hospitalist at Eskenzi Hospital on the campus of Indiana University Medical Center.
+In 1989, he co-founded the Indiana University-Moi University, Kenya partnership, and served as the interim coordinator of the Department of Medicine at Moi University School of Medicine in 1990-91.
+Dr. Einterz was the co-director of the NIH-funded Moi Medical Informatics Fellowship and the Principal Investigator of numerous grants including projects funded by the Gates Foundation, the MTCT-Plus Initiative, and the President’s Emergency Plan for AIDS Relief (PEPFAR).
+He currently directs a consortium of North American universities in partnership with Moi University and Moi Teaching and Referral Hospital.
+This partnership, co-founded by Dr. Einterz in 2000, is named the Academic Model Providing Access to Healthcare (AMPATH).
+AMPATH is responsible for a comprehensive system of health care services, research and training in western Kenya.
+AMPATH’s primary care and chronic disease management programs deliver healthcare services to a population of more than 3 million people in western Kenya.
+Dr. Einterz directed the Westside Community Health Center in Indianapolis for nearly ten years.
+In addition to his administrative responsibilities, Dr. Einterz also works as a hospitalist and clinician-teacher at Eskenazi Hospital on the campus of Indiana University Medical Center